AlladaSaiMounika/oibsip_task2/README.md

 # oibsip_task2

-In the project “Guess the Number” :
+In the project “Number Guessing Game" :

 1.The system generates a random number from a given range, say 1 to 100.